Probing Nucleon-$\Omega_{\rm ccc}$Interaction via Lattice QCD at Physical Quark Masses

 {Quantum Chromodynamics (QCD) is the fundamental theory of strong interaction, governing the dynamics of quarks and gluons.
 In the low-energy regime, its strongly coupled, non-perturbative nature renders analytical calculations intractable.
 Lattice QCD (LQCD), leveraging advances in numerical algorithms and computational power, enables first-principles investigations not only of single hadrons but also of the hadronic interactions~\cite{Luscher:1990ux,Ishii:2006ec}.}

 {Among various two-hadron systems, the di-hadrons with distinct quark flavor content have been investigated using the time-dependent HAL QCD method \cite{Ishii:2012ssm}: $N$-$\Omega_{\rm{sss}}$ \cite{HALQCD:2018qyu}, $N$-$\phi$ \cite{Lyu:2022imf}, $N$-$J/\psi$ and $N$-$\eta_{\rm c}$ \cite{Lyu:2024ttm}.
 They are of particular interest, as they offer a unique opportunity to investigate long-range spin-isospin independent interactions as well as short-range interactions in the absence of quark Pauli blocking.
 It has been found that all of these channels exhibit fully attractive interactions from short to long distances.
-Especially, the $N$-$\Omega_{\rm{sss}}$ system in the $^5{\rm S}_2$ channel is found to have a quasi-bound state near unitarity with the binding energy of about 2 MeV \cite{HALQCD:2018qyu}.
-This suggests that the heavier system, $N$-$\Omega_{\rm ccc}$, could be a promising candidate for a triply-charmed genuine bound state~\cite{Huang:2019esu}.}
+Especially, the $N$-$\Omega_{\rm{sss}}$ system in the $^5{\rm S}_2$ channel is found to have a quasi-bound state near unitarity with the binding energy of about 2 MeV \cite{HALQCD:2018qyu}. }

+{Based on the lattice QCD results, the $N$-$\Omega_{\rm{sss}}$ system has also been intensively studied via femtoscopic correlation measurements in heavy-ion and proton-proton collisions~\cite{STAR:2018uho,ALICE:2020mfd}, which provide evidence for an attractive interaction.
+Inspired by these results, a quark-model study suggested that the heavier $N$-$\Omega_{\rm ccc}$ system might form a bound state~\cite{Huang:2019esu}.
+To this end, first-principles calculations can provide a valuable theoretical prediction for such triply charmed states. }

 {Unlike the $N$-$\Omega_{\rm sss}$ system, which lies above the $\Lambda$-$\Xi$ and $\Sigma$-$\Xi$ thresholds, the $N$-$\Omega_{\rm ccc}$ threshold (approximately 5740~MeV) sits well below both the $\Lambda_{\rm c}$-$\Xi_{\rm cc}$ threshold (5910~MeV) and the $\Sigma_{\rm c}$-$\Xi_{\rm cc}$ threshold (6080~MeV), making it the lowest state among all $C$(charm number)=3 dibaryon systems.
 Such a $\sim 200$~MeV energy gap provides an ideal, uncontaminated setting to examine the low‐energy $N$-$\Omega_{\rm ccc}$ interactions.}